Penitent order: The Penitential Movement

-Penance in the Judeo-Christian sense can be traced to the time just after the Jewish exile in Babylon (Sirach 5:1–8; 34: 21–31).
+Penance in the Judeo-Christian sense can be traced to the time just after the Babylonian exile (Sirach 5:1–8; 34: 21–31).
 The repentance and conversion preached by John the Baptist was of this type.

 In the first centuries of the Christian Church, groups of penitents were established by the Church for those Christians who fell into grave sin and sought reconciliation with the Church.
 These sins included such things as adultery, murder, idolatry and magic, and theft.
 Doing penance was a visible sign of conversion.
 If the sinner refused to do penance, he or she was excommunicated.
 Public penance consisted of acts of mortification such as wearing a "hair shirt," covering the head with ashes, fasting and prayers.
 These acts were regulated by the bishops.
 After the period of penance was completed, the repentant sinner was readmitted into the assembly.

 The Edict of Milan in A.D.
 313 declared that the bishop could relegate the sinner into an Order of Penitents called Conversi.
 This was done in a liturgical ceremony with the laying on of hands and the application of ashes.
 They worshiped separately from the rest of the congregation, but were not allowed to participate in the Eucharistic celebration.
 Other restrictions imposed by the bishop were called interdicts, and by the 4th century, some of these interdicts came to be imposed not only for the penitential period, but for life.

 By the 4th century, there were those who entered the Order of Penitents voluntarily.
 They accepted the interdicts of the Order which by that time included: